 Greyfriars Art Space is an artist-led initiative set up in February 2008 by members of a group of B.A.
 Fine Art students, based at the College of West Anglia, who graduated from Anglia-Ruskin University in October 2007.
-It is a not-for-profit unincorporated association of members which aims to provide professional exhibition opportunities and affordable studio workspace for artists.
+It is a not-for-profit unincorporated association of members which aims to provide professional exhibition opportunities.
 The day-to-day management of the Association is carried out by the Committee, comprised of members, on a voluntary basis, and we encourage pro-active input from all members.

 Objectives and aims: